jotech/cyc2sbml/README.md

 ```
 ./pathway-tools -lisp -api
 ```
-Start cyc2sbml (no parameters needed, all important decisions will clarified interactively)
+Start cyc2sbml (no parameters needed, all important decisions will be clarified interactively)
 ```
 python cyc2sbml.py
 ```